 Up until 1960 a woodsy corner of Wedgwood called the Maple Creek ravine was still protected from development.
-The Rogers family who began living there in the 1930s kept some of the land as a nature preserve and then slowly began selling parcels only to people who would agree to conservation principles.
+The Rogers family who began living there in the 1930s kept some of their land as a nature preserve and then slowly began selling parcels only to people who would agree to conservation principles.

-Wedgwood’s Our Lady of the Lake church was built at 8900 – 35th Ave NE in 1940.
-Rapid post-World War Two population growth in Wedgwood caused the church and its parish school buildings to be strained to the limit, and so in 1960 the decision was made to tear down OLL and rebuild it on the same site, but on a larger scale.
+Wedgwood’s Our Lady of the Lake church was built at 8900 – 35th Ave NE in 1940-1941.
+Perhaps the size of the building was constrained by finances, or the congregation did not foresee the population growth which would come.
+Rapid post-World War Two population growth in Wedgwood in the 1940s-1950s caused the church and its parish school buildings to be strained to the limit.
+In 1960 the decision was made to tear down Our Lady of the Lake’s first building and rebuild on the same site, but on a larger scale.

 Mrs. Fuller quickly phoned some of her neighbors and soon several housewives came running, waving their aprons and shouting at the truck driver to stop.
 He did have a valid permit to dump his load, but the women joined hands and formed a human barricade along the ravine’s edge until the truck retreated.

 This brave stand, known in neighborhood lore as The Day of the Apron Ladies, marked the start of the Maple Creek Association of residents working for protection of the ravine.